 Refugees arriving with a driving licence from another country are usually permitted to drive on that licence for 12 months.
 In order to continue driving after this time, they must apply for a provisional driving licence, and pass their theory and practical test in the UK.
+In England, Wales and Scotland, the theory test is only available in English, in Northern Ireland, an Arabic audio translation of the theory test is available.

 Groups can support refugees who wish to do so, and in this resource, we provide practical ways in which you can help.